 The Grand Challenges

 In 2008, the National Academy of Engineering (NAE) established a set of fourteen Grand Challenges that engineers face in order to make progress toward a sustainable world - one that provides all people with more than just their basic needs and aspires to a higher level of living.
 The fourteen Grand Challenges range across disciplines and incorporate aspects of life ranging from the developing world to the developed world.
 It is crucial that future engineers acknowledge these challenges as pressing issues that need to be addressed.
-For more information on each individual Grand Challenge below, you can follow the links to the National Academy of Engineering's website description of each challenge.

 Make Solar Energy Affordable: Today, solar energy is used to power less than one percent of the world's overall energy, but has the potential to do so much more.